Control-D-Inc/ctrld/README.md

 ## Roadmap
 The following functionality is on the roadmap and will be available in future releases.
-- Router self-installation
-- Client hostname/MAC passthrough
 - Prometheus metrics exporter
+- DNS intercept mode
+- Support for more routers (let us know which ones)